AutodeskGames/stingray-docs/source/interactive_help/sdk_help/extend_editor/asset_editing.md

 # Editing custom asset types

-If you need your plug-in to save data to resource files in the project, you can benefit from many of the standard editing features and tools the editor provides for working with other Stingray resources.
+If you need your plug-in to save data to resource files in the project, you can benefit from many of the standard editing features and tools the editor provides for working with built-in resource types.
 For example, you can make your plug-in's resource files editable in the **Property Editor**, benefit from automatic undo/redo, etc.

 To do this, you define a new *type* for your asset, using a custom SJSON format that describes the kinds of information that each instance of that asset can hold.
 You can then use the editor's built-in mechanisms to create and modify resources of your custom type.
 Your plug-in can work with the data in the resources, and let the editor worry about the mechanics of how the user creates, edits and saves instances of the resources.